 In this case it is easy to see that the loop always terminates.
-To show that a loop always terminates, we need to define some quantity that always gets strictly smaller during any arbitrary iteration of the loop, and that can never become negative.
+To show that a loop always terminates, we need to define some expression whose value always gets strictly smaller during any arbitrary iteration of the loop, that can never become smaller than 0, and that causes the loop guard to be false when equal to zero.
 This means that the loop can only run a finite number of times.

-The quantity y/2 is always less than y when y>0, so on any arbitrary iteration of the loop, y gets strictly smaller and it can never become negative.
+The expression y/2 is always less than y when y>0, so on any arbitrary iteration of the loop, y gets strictly smaller, and it can never become negative.
+Moreover, the loop guard is false when y==0.
 Therefore, we know the loop has to terminate.

-(By the same token, we could identify any lower bound, not just zero, and a quantity that strictly decreases and never passes that lower bound, or we could identify an upper bound and a quantity that strictly increases but never passes that upper bound!)
+By the same token, we could identify any lower bound, not just zero, that causes the loop guard to be false and an expression whose value strictly decreases and never passes that lower bound, or we could identify an upper bound that causes the loop guard to be false and an expression whose value strictly increases but never passes that upper bound!